Organic Vineyards - Celebrating 30 vintages (1986-2016)

 California Certified Organic Farmers (CCOF) certification ensures that no pesticides, herbicides, fungicides or synthetic fertilizers are ever used.
 This certification process takes 4 years of testing and our vineyards achieved this status in 1986.
 We believe our farming practices ensure a healthy soil that will be sustainable.
 Healthy soil and robust plants yield vibrant, complex grapes – the basis of great wine.

 To learn more about the CCOF, click here

 Unlike in the rest of California where less than 3 percent of wine grapes are grown organically, in Mendocino County more than 20% of vineyards are certified organic.
 For more information please click here

 "Yorkville Highlands" - now 15 years old.

 What is AVA?
 It's an approved viticultural area by the BATF.
-Across the vast State of California, there are now 107 approved viticultural areas.
-More details are available on: www.wineinstitute.org/ava/what/index.htm
+Across the vast State of California, there are ever increasing numbers of approved viticultural areas.
+For a list of all California AVAs, click here.

 Yorkville Highlands is one of the newer, having been approved on March 13, 1998.
 All of our front labels now proudly make note of this.

 Since the planting of our vineyard in 1982, there has been a commitment to following organic farming practices.
 CCOF (California Certified Organic Farm) certification ensures that no pesticides, herbicides, fungicides or synthetic fertilizers are ever used on the property.
 In addition, we believe our farming practices will ensure a healthy soil that will be sustainable for agriculture in the future.
 We respect the delicate land and the balance of nature.
 Healthy soil and robust plants yield vibrant, complex grapes, the basis of great wine.